 “It is so important to have a diverse mix of quality people around you because there are occasions, experiences and questions that will need to be asked to that diverse group of people.
 Having as much of that on tap as you can is pure gold.”

 As Chief Financial Officer (CFO) the aspect Ian Lynch had to digest and overcome during his promotion to Chief Executive Officer (CEO) was moving from a role which operated in the background into one which was in the spotlight.
-Today’s The Culture of Things (TCoT) Podcast discusses Ian’s transition from peer to CEO with the conversation providing the opportunity to reflect on the challenges and lessons he has learnt along the way.
+Today’s The Culture of Leadership (TCoT) Podcast discusses Ian’s transition from peer to CEO with the conversation providing the opportunity to reflect on the challenges and lessons he has learnt along the way.

 Ian Lynch is the CEO of Pacific Link Housing, a community housing provider which is a registered charity regulated by the National Regulatory System.
 Pacific Link Housing provides housing solutions for the vulnerable within the community managing 1100 social housing properties within the Central Coast, Lake Macquarie, Newcastle and the Hunter Valley.
 They also run a Social Enterprise Real Estate Agency called Key2 Realty.
 This gives landlords the opportunity to list their rental property with the profits going directly to Pacific Link Housing.